qunfengdong/BLCA_module/README.md

 ```

 ## Output
-A text file with sequence name in the first column, taxonomy with confidence scores in the parentheses separated by space.
-Each level of taxonomy is separated by tab.
+* A text file with sequence id in the first column, taxonomy annotation with confidence scores in the parentheses.
+* Each taxonomy level is separated by tab.
+* If no taxonomy annotation is available, it is listed as 'NA'

 ### Example output file:
 ```